nph1508/Analyzing_Sales_and_Customer_Behavior_in_Ecommerc_SQL_BigQuery/README.md

 with product_data as(
 select
     format_date('%Y%m', parse_date('%Y%m%d',date)) as month,
-    count(CASE WHEN eCommerceAction.action_type = '2' THEN product.v2ProductName END) as num_product_view,
+    count(case when eCommerceAction.action_type = '2' then product.v2ProductName end) as num_product_view,
-    count(CASE WHEN eCommerceAction.action_type = '3' THEN product.v2ProductName END) as num_add_to_cart,
+    count(case when eCommerceAction.action_type = '3' then product.v2ProductName end) as num_add_to_cart,
-    count(CASE WHEN eCommerceAction.action_type = '6' and product.productRevenue is not null THEN product.v2ProductName END) as num_purchase
+    count(case when eCommerceAction.action_type = '6' and product.productRevenue is not null then product.v2ProductName end) as num_purchase
 FROM `bigquery-public-data.google_analytics_sample.ga_sessions_*`
 ,UNNEST(hits) as hits
 ,UNNEST (hits.product) as product